-The compensation committee assists the board in fulfilling its oversight responsibilities by (1) discharging the board's responsibilities relating to the compensation of our executive officers; (2) administering our cash-based and equity-based incentive compensation plans; and (3) overseeing the Company's talent development strategy.
-Please refer to "Compensation and Talent Development Committee Procedures" included in this proxy statement for more information.
-The compensation committee held six meetings and one joint meeting with the governance/nominating committee in 2020.
+The compensation committee assists the board in fulfilling its oversight responsibilities by (1) discharging the board's responsibilities relating to the compensation of our executive officers; (2) overseeing the form and amount of director compensation; (3) overseeing the administration of our cash-based and equity-based incentive compensation plans; and (4) developing and overseeing the plan regarding the succession of key management, other than the CEO.

+Please refer to "Compensation and Talent Development Committee Procedures" included below in this proxy statement for more information.
+The compensation committee held five meetings in 2023.